EastAgile/notional_ai_examples/readme.md

 To use this project, follow these steps:

-1. install the dependencies listed in the `requirement.txt` file using different package managers, you can follow the instructions below:
+Install the dependencies listed in the `requirement.txt` file using different package managers, you can follow the instructions below:

 ### Installing with pip